maximelefrancois86/sdw/ssn/one-namespace/readme.md

 ISSUE: where is sensing and acting/actuating ?

+ISSUE: where is the link between the actuation and the property it acted on ?

+ISSUE: where is the link between the actuator and the property it acts on ?

-PROPOSAL: could we define a super-class of Actuation and Observation named ProcedureExecution ?
+PROPOSAL: could we define a super-class of Actuation and Observation _Proposal: ProcedureExecution_ ?

-PROPOSAL: could we define a super-class of Actuator and Sensor named ProcedureExecutor ?
+PROPOSAL: could we define a super-class of Actuator and Sensor ? _Proposal: ProcedureExecutor_ ?